 RI no contact order.
 Under Rhode Island law, a “no contact order” means that a criminal defendant, criminal accused or convicted criminal is prohibited from having any contact and or communication with the victim or the person under the protection of the no contact order.
-This includes but is not limited to letters, emails, text messages or messages delivered through a third party.
+This includes but is not limited to letters, emails, text messages or messages delivered to the victim through a third party.
 This article applies to both felonies and misdemeanors in RI.

 In other words, if a person is under a NCO and sees the victim in public they must leave the area immediately and not acknowledge the victims existence.
 A person cannot even say “hi” if they walk by the victim by chance on the street.
 A person can be arrested under Rhode Island law for violating a no contact order even if the victim initiates the contact and calls the defendant.
 A person can be charged with breaking a no contact order even if invited by his wife to come back to the marital home.

 Be very careful!

 A person who is on probation or a probation attached to a suspended sentence must be even more vigilante in order to not violate the no contact order.
 A violation of an NCO is a crime in itself which is also a violation of the conditions of probation.
 A person on probation or bail can be held at the ACI if they are accused of violating such an order.
 For example, if a person is on probation or bail, a single phone call made by the defendant to a victim under the protection of a no-contact order probably means a minimum of ten 10 days in jail at the ACI.
 We are not talking about the local town jail.
 We are talking about the ACI.
 If a person has a suspended sentence the amount of jail time for violating a no contact order could be substantial.